sctoth/gardnerella_pathogenic_phenotypes/README.md

 # Systematic Assessment of Pathogenic Phenotypes of Gardnerella spp.
 Compare phenotypes related to pathogenicity in 22 phenotypically diverse strains of *Gardnerella*.
 We first verified the phylogenetic identity of the isolate strains and then the following phenotypes were tested:

-* Growth rate and carrying capactiy
+* Growth rate and carrying capacity
 * Biofilm formation
 * Growth at varying pH
 * Metronidazole MIC